Solitary Kiosk and Restaurant to Copelands Lookout

 Experience Required

-This whole walk, 130m requires no previous bushwalking experience.
+This whole walk, 1.4km requires no previous bushwalking experience.

 weather

-This whole walk, 130m is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).
+Around 1.1km of this walk is not usually affected by severe weather events (that would unexpectedly impact safety and navigation), whilst the remaining 250m is affected by storms that may impact your navigation and safety.

 Infrastructure